-“I bet they’re fat and married and they’re always home in bed by half past eight.”
+“I bet they’re fat and married and always home in bed by half past eight.”

 “And if you talked about the old times, they’d get bored and they’d have nothing more to say…”

-“People often change,” I say.
-And pause for emphasis.
-“But memories of people can remain…”
+“People change,” I say.
+A pause for emphasis.
+“But memories of people remain…”

-My father stands for a moment.
-I wonder if my quotes have touched him in some way.
-Maybe I’ve affected him too much?
+My father stands still for a moment.
+I wonder if I’ve touched him.

 “Been away, is it?” he says.